 This approach is the foundation of what we do when we create meaning together: we bring multiple perspectives and expertise together to design meaningful places that lead to meaningful experiences.
 With good collaboration, a holistic approach to preservation results in the greatest meaning and success for communities.

-Design professionals – and indeed, most perceptive people – know that truly vibrant environments include a mix of old and new buildings, of varying sizes and materials.
+Truly vibrant environments include a mix of old and new buildings, of varying sizes and materials.
 Flexibility and careful analysis are needed to create such vibrant environments.
 While some buildings require a strict interpretation of history and preservation, others can be balanced with modern amenities.
 Historic buildings are like an onion, with each new layer revealing a different challenge and opportunity.
 These opportunities can require some flexibility to give the building a second life.

 While new development can be a boon to communities, we can help those communities research and document all the alternatives and help ensure the iconic and irreplaceable structures are maintained.
-The clients we work with share our same commitment and understanding, as demonstrated in projects like the Hotel Maytag in Newton, Iowa or the community-wide work being done in Grinnell, Iowa.
+The clients we work with share our same commitment and understanding, as demonstrated in projects like the Hotel Maytag in Newton, Iowa, or the community-wide work being done in Grinnell, Iowa.

-As Winston Churchill once said, “we shape our buildings; thereafter, our buildings shape us.”
+As Winston Churchill once said, “We shape our buildings; thereafter, our buildings shape us.”
 The individuals and organizations we work with know these places matter and share our passion to preserve and rehabilitate them, so they can be enjoyed and used for years to come.

 This article was originally published on June 6, 2019, and has been updated.